How to Make a Vegan Superfood Salad Rich in Protein in Under 15 Minutes? Food Recipe, Cooking Instructions, and Top 10 Protein Sources for Vegans!

 Challenge number 1

-Getting in a sufficient amount of high-quality protein is one of the main challenges that vegans face in optimizing their health and physique.
+Getting in a sufficient amount of high-quality protein is one of the main challenges vegans face in optimizing their health and physique.
 Protein is essential for several processes within the body.
 Low protein intake can lead to muscle wasting, reduced immunity, and a slower metabolism.

 Challenge number 2